Transformer visualization via dictionary learning: contextualized embedding as a linear superposition of transformer

-We provide detailed visualization for 2 different transformer factors that show long-range dependency in Figure~\ref{297}, \ref{322}.
-Since visualization of high-level information requires longer context, we only show the top 2 activated words and their contexts for each such transformer factor.
+We provide detailed visualization for two different transformer factors that show long-range dependency in Figure~\ref{297}, \ref{322}.
+Since visualization of high-level information requires more extended context, we only offer the top two activated words and their contexts for each such transformer factor.
 Many more will be provided in the appendix section \ref{sec:high}.

 We name the pattern for transformer factor $\Phi_{:,297}$ in Figure~\ref{297} as ``repetitive pattern detector''.
 All top activated contexts for $\Phi_{:,297}$ contain an obvious repetitive structure.
-Specifically, the text snippet ``can't get you out of my head" appears twice in the first example, and the text snippet ``xxx class passenger, star alliance'' appears 3 times in the second example.
+Specifically, the text snippet ``can't get you out of my head" appears twice in the first example, and the text snippet ``xxx class passenger, star alliance'' appears three times in the second example.
 Compared to the patterns we found in the mid-level [\ref{CWF 13}], the high-level patterns like ``repetitive pattern detector'' are much more abstract.
 In some sense, the transformer detects if there are two (or multiple) almost identical embedding vectors at layer-$10$ without caring what they are.
 Such behavior might be highly related to the concept proposed in the capsule networks \cite{sabour2017dynamic,hinton2021represent}.
 To further understand this behavior and study how the self-attention mechanism helps model the relationships between the features outlines an interesting future research direction.